Digital Marketing Analyst Jobs in USA with Visa Sponsorship

 Which visa types do Digital Marketing Analysts typically get sponsored for?

-H-1B is the most common path, used by employers across tech, retail, and media.
+H-1B visa is the most common path, used by employers across tech, retail, and media.
 Australian citizens have strong access to the E-3 visa, which skips the lottery entirely.
 Canadian and Mexican nationals may qualify under TN status if the role maps to a qualifying occupation.
 O-1A is an option for analysts with exceptional credentials, such as published research or major campaign recognition.

 What degree do I need for a Digital Marketing Analyst to qualify for H-1B sponsorship?